gvwilson/thirdbit/src/2025/01/06/making-decisions.md

-people of different heights need different desks and seating to be comfortable, there is still a lot of stigma associated with differences in mental function, which are often classified according to
-[how inconvenient they are to other people][adhd-thread].
+people of different heights need different desks and seating to be comfortable, there is still a lot of stigma associated with differences in mental function, which are often classified according to how inconvenient they are to other people.
 One example is how tests for
 attention-deficit/hyperactivity disorder (ADHD) are phrased.
 "Subject is overly talkative": compared to who?